• Things to do

 Is Assam a hill station?

 Assam is situated in the Brahmaputra plains even though it is surrounded by hilly areas.
 The bordering towns are located in the Khasi & Jaintia hills.
-Here are some of the hill stations in Assam that you can visit:
+Here are some of the hill stations in Assam you can visit:

 1. Haflong